Coronavirus: self-isolating at university

 If somebody that you've been in recent contact with tests positive for COVID-19, here are the Test and Trace steps to follow:

-- You will be alerted by the NHS Test and Trace service by a text, email or phone call to let you know that someone you've been in close contact with has tested positive for coronavirus.
+- You will be alerted by the NHS Test and Trace service by a text, email, phone call or as an alert on the NHS COVID-19 app to tell you to self-isolate.

 - You should then log on to the NHS Test and Trace website.